words you don’t learn in evening class

 • grimper les rideaux.
 Literally to “climb up the curtains”, in other words to swing from the lampshades.

 • je surf sur la vague.
-Literally to “surf on the wave”, in other words to go with the flow.
+Literally to “surf on the wave”, or to go with the flow.

 • je suis le sens du vent.
 Literally “I follow the direction of the wind” – same as above.